SiliconLabs/wiseconnect/examples/si91x_soc/peripheral/sl_si91x_bjt_temperature_sensor/readme.md

 ### Pin Configuration

-- Here mentioned pin numbers for BRD4338a (B0 2.0v boards) firmware version 18 board if user want to use different radio board, refer to board specific user guide.
+- Here mentioned pin numbers for BRD4338a firmware version 18 board if user want to use different radio board, refer to board specific user guide.

   | INPUT SELECTION       | VALUE TO ADCP |
   | --------------        | ------------  |